-Health facilities are available for all military students within the college and for their families at the Naval Health Clinic New England (NHCNE) and the Newport Hospital.
+Health facilities are available for all military students within the college at the Naval Health Clinic New England (NHCNE) and the Newport Hospital.
 On campus, the college also has an Independent Duty Corpsman (IDC) who conducts weekday "sick call," taking care of minor ailments and referring more severe issues to the nearby clinic for immediate attention or the Newport Hospital after hours.
-The IDC also oversees a Health Risk Assessment Program that appraises students' overall health upon entrance and provides training on the benefits of health maintenance.

-During indoctrination, routine laboratory tests are conducted, lifestyles evaluated, and physical exams and counseling are provided.
 Specialized dental care is provided at the Naval Station dental clinic.
 Civilian students use the medical and dental coverage provided through their federal employment agency.